smaEti/AminExpress/README.md

 ## How it works
 <a name="howitworks"></a>

  This app is an HTTP router with built-in middleware support, similar to popular frameworks like Express.js.
-However, it utilizes a unique approach by implementing a trie tree data structure for efficient route handling.
+However, it utilizes a unique approach by implementing a radix tree data structure for efficient route handling.
 This README explains the inner workings of the app, including route creation, middleware assignment, and request handling.
-### Trie Tree Data Structure
+### radix Tree Data Structure

-At the core of the app is a trie tree data structure, which organizes routes in a hierarchical manner.
-Each segment of a URL path is represented as an edge in the trie tree, and the end of the path is represented as a node.
+At the core of the app is a radix tree data structure, which organizes routes in a hierarchical manner.
+Each segment of a URL path is represented as an edge in the radix tree, and the end of the path is represented as a node.
 This structure allows for efficient route matching and middleware execution.
 ### Route Creation

 #### When a new route is defined, the app performs the following steps:

 - **URL Segmentation:** The URL is split into its constituent parts (edges).
 For example, the URL /user/id/ali is split into three segments: user, id, and ali.

-- **Node and Edge Creation:** For each segment of the URL, the app creates corresponding edges and nodes in the trie tree.
+- **Node and Edge Creation:** For each segment of the URL, the app creates corresponding edges and nodes in the radix tree.
 If an edge or node already exists, it is reused.
 This prevents duplication and ensures a compact structure.
   - For /user/id/ali, the app creates or reuses the following:
     - An edge for user and a node for user.
     - An edge for id and a node for id as a child of user.